 Most of mucuna’s benefits are in a way or another related to either its high levodopa content or antioxidant profile.

-When it comes to the mucuna pruriens testosterone benefits, the first evidence came from animal studies.
-In rats, pretty high dose of L-DOPA (1000mg/kg) was found to significantly increase the release of luteinizing hormone (LH) from the pituiary gland and lead to higher testosterone levels over 7-14 days.
-On Japanese Quails (yes, birds) it was shown that when nearly half of their feed is replaced with mucuna pruriens seed powder, their testicular activity shoots up, LH levels surge, and testosterone levels are significantly increased.
+When it comes to the Mucuna Pruriens testosterone benefits, the first evidence came from animal studies.
+In rats, a pretty high dose of L-DOPA (1000mg/kg) was found to significantly increase the release of luteinizing hormone (LH) from the pituitary gland and lead to higher testosterone levels over 7-14 days.
+On Japanese Quails (yes, birds) it was shown that when nearly half of their feed is replaced with Mucuna Pruriens seed powder, their testicular activity shoots up, LH levels surge, and testosterone levels are significantly increased.
 On this third study, high doses of estrogen were administered to male rodents in order to make them infertile and suppress testosterone levels, the researchers then used M.Pruriens to see if it would combat these effects, and the short version is that it did.

 More interestingly, the studies done with isolated cells inside test-tubes have been shown that L-DOPA acts as a coactivator protein to the androgen receptors (AR) and enhances their activity in uptaking testosterone and DHT (study, study).
-So not only can mucuna potentially increase the levels of androgens, it may also upregulate the receptor sites to better utilize them too.
-As you can see, there seems to be a lot of mucuna pruriens testosterone benefits.
+So not only can mucuna potentially increase the levels of androgens, but it may also upregulate the receptor sites to better utilize them too.
+As you can see, there seems to be a lot of Mucuna Pruriens testosterone benefits.

 Hormonal benefits aside, mucuna pruriens can also improve your cognitive functions.